-Type B element "Complex" element (using complex components such as micro exida prepares FMEDA reports based on methods advocated in International standards.
-Failure rates are obtained from a collection of industrial databases. exida accepts no liability whatsoever for the use of these numbers or for the correctness of the standards on which the general calculation methods are based.
+Type B element "Complex" element (using complex components such as micro exida prepares FMEDA reports based on methods advocated in engineering literature and International technical reports.
+Failure rates are obtained from field failure studies and other sources. exida accepts no liability whatsoever for the use of these numbers or for the correctness of the standards on which the general calculation methods are based.